US Bicycle Routes (USBR) through Kansas

 National Corridor Plan

-USBRs 76 and 66 have been designated and signed in Kansas thanks to the collaboration between KDOT and Adventure Cycling.
 USBR 76 is also known as the TransAmerica Bicycle Trail.
-The section of USBR 76 through Kansas extends more than 480 miles and runs from Greely County on the Colorado border to Crawford County on the Missouri border.
-The Kansas stretch of USBR 66 is 13 miles long and runs through the southeast corner of the state.
-Work has begun towards the development and designation of the section of the USBR 55 through Kansas.
+The section of USBR 76 through Kansas extends 487 miles and runs from Greely County on the Colorado border to Crawford County on the Missouri border.
+USBR 76 was named after the year of the Bikecentennial (1976), a large bike tour organized in honor of the US Bicentennial, and includes portions of U.S. 54, Kansas 19, and Kansas 96.

 Did you know?
 USBRs do not usually follow one highway, nor do their names necessarily coincide with a main stretch of highway.
+USBRs use a mix of highways, county roads and sometimes trails for increased safety and are typically informed by the local communities the routes passes through.

 Pittsburg FB link to USBR 76 video